-- to solve problems and use thinking skills. - to communicate effectively. - to become confident, responsible and productive citizens who are able to cope with the changing and progressive nature of Science and Technology in the world. - Think out of the box - (ii) It enables students to develop 21st-century competencies, which would - equip them to acquire life-long learning skills, attitudes and values which are useful in everyday life. - enable them to show care and concern for people and the environment.
+- to solve problems and use thinking skills. - to communicate effectively. - to become confident, responsible and productive citizens who are able to cope with the changing and progressive nature of Science and Technology in the world. - (ii) It enables students to develop 21st-century competencies, which would - equip them to acquire life-long learning skills, attitudes and values which are useful in everyday life. - enable them to show care and concern for people and the environment.